Physical distance – six feet

-Wearing a face mask or cloth covering is a public health requirement in the state of Colorado and is required on university grounds.
-When you should wear a face mask on university grounds:
+Wearing a face mask or covering is a public health requirement in the state of Colorado and is required on university grounds.

 - When in a common area such as a workspace, building on university grounds, in classrooms, food courts and dining halls except while eating, study areas, in residence hall common areas such as hallways, stairwells, elevators, bathrooms, and when outside on university grounds when you cannot maintain 6 ft of physical distancing.

-- Employees who are physically distancing while working, such as in private offices or work spaces, do not need to wear a mask while they are alone in that area.
+- Employees who are working in private offices or work spaces do not need to wear a mask while they are alone in that area.

 - Students in university housing do not need to wear a mask while alone in their room or apartment.

-All students, faculty and staff should plan to use their own cloth face coverings.
-This means that students should pack at least two washable, reusable coverings.
-The university will provide coverings to students, faculty and staff who do not have their own coverings.
+All students, faculty and staff should plan to use their own face coverings.
+The university will provide coverings to students, faculty and staff who do not have their own.

-When you are not wearing your cloth face coverings, or when you are alternating from one to the other, store the dirty or used face covering in a paper bag between launderings.
-Wash your coverings after each day of use.
+If you are using cloth face coverings, when you are not wearing them or when you are alternating from one to the other, store the dirty or used face covering in a paper bag between laundering.
+Wash them after each day of use.
 You may wash the covering with regular laundry detergent; disinfecting detergent is not required.
 Disposable masks are not washable.

 It is not necessary for individuals to wear gloves while on university grounds or inside of university buildings.
-Instead, wash your hands with soap and water for 20 seconds or use hand sanitizer when soap and water are not available.
+Wash your hands with soap and water for 20 seconds or use hand sanitizer when soap and water are not available.

 Washing with soap and water is more effective against the coronavirus than using hand sanitizer.

 You do not need to wash with an antibacterial soap to be effective against coronavirus.
 When you wash your hands, wash for 20 seconds – here’s why that’s important.